 Traumatic brain injury (TBI) is characterized by pathologic injuries to the brain resulting from external forces or trauma.
-A broad range of sequela of varying clinical severity include focal contusions and hematomas, diffuse axonal injury, cerebral edema and swelling, and a cascade of molecular injury mechanisms (Hemphill, 2018).
+A broad range of sequela of varying clinical severity include focal contusions and hematomas, diffuse axonal injury, cerebral edema and swelling, and a cascade of molecular injury mechanisms (Rajajee, 2018).

 On Feb 14, 2018 the U.S. Food and Drug Administration approved marketing of the first blood test, Banyan BTITM (Brain Trauma Indicator BTI) from Banyan Biomarkers, Inc., to evaluate mild traumatic brain injury (mTBI), commonly referred to as concussion, in adults.
 The test is approved to be used, along with other available clinical information, as an aid in the evaluation of patients 18 years of age and older with suspected traumatic brain injury (Glasgow Coma Scale score 13-15).
 A result from this test is associated with absence or presence of acute intracranial lesions visualized on a head CT (computed tomography) scan (FDA, 2018).